 - 3. Make sure Install Firmware is highlighted in the Command list. - 4.
 If you already have the firmware file on your computer, network, or microSD card, skip to step 5.
-If you need to get the new firmware file: - a.
-Click the blue Get Latest Firmware link.
-The link opens your browser and takes you to the Resources & Tools Search section of our website, www.opto22.com - b.
+If you need to get the new firmware file: - Click the blue Get Latest Firmware link.
+The link opens your browser and takes you to the Resources & Tools Search section of our website, www.opto22.com. - b.
 In the search field, type in your PAC device's part number then click the blue search button. - c.
 Click the Filter dropdown, then check Firmware. - d.
-Scroll through the list of results and click on your device's series firmware page. - e.
-Click the Download button to download the firmware file (it has a ".bin" extension6) to your PC.
+Scroll through the list of results and click on your device's series firmware page. - Click the Download button to download the firmware file (it has a ".bin" extension6) to your PC.
 If you are updating firmware on multiple controllers and brains, select the Firmware for all SNAP PAC products page, which is a zip file.
 Click the Download button, then unzip the file to access the individual .bin files6. - f.
-In PAC Manager's I/O Unit Maintenance dialog box, click the browse button , and then navigate to the firmware (.bin) file for your product. - g.
+In PAC Manager's I/O Unit Maintenance dialog box, click the browse button ..., and then navigate to the firmware (.bin) file for your product. - g.
 Double-click the file to select it.
-The dialog box closes, and the path and filename appear in the Firmware Filename field. - 5.
-If the SNAP devices you want to update are displayed in the IP Addresses list, skip to step 6.
+The dialog box closes, and the path and filename appear in the Firmware Filename field.

-6If you are updating firmware on a SNAP-PAC-R1, you will download a zip file that has two firmware (.bin) files.
+6 If you are updating firmware on a SNAP-PAC-R1, you will download a zip file that has two firmware (.bin) files.
 Unzip the file and read the instructions in the readme.txt file to understand which firmware file to select in the next step.